EngineersBox/VVSFS/report.md

 There is one bug found by our test suite which we were unable to fix before submission - the assertion on line 60 of `test_mv_overwrite.sh`.
 This test involves creating two files in the same directory, and then renaming one to the other, causing an overwrite.
 Our assertions to check that the move was successful initially pass, however after a remount, the destination file contents are wiped.
 This behaviour is non-deterministic, and usually does not occur until the test suite has been run 3-4 times on a fresh VM image.
 Our investigations have led us to believe that the provided template code allocates the same data block twice in some cases; however despite extensive attempts by all of our team members and our tutor (Felix) to try and diagnose the issue, we were unfortunately unable make any progress.

 In addition to our own suite, we used the [pjdfstest](https://github.com/pjd/pjdfstest) filesystem test suite to check our implentation for POSIX compliance and various other edge cases.
 By the end we passed all tests with the following exceptions:

-    1. Large file (2gb) tests.
+1. Large file tests (2gb).
 2. Folder link count checks.
-These failed because our filesystem does not keep track of the reserved `.` & `..` files in directories, which was an implementation decision we made based [a note posted by Alwen Ed](https://edstem.org/au/courses/12685/discussion/1633469).
+These failed because our filesystem does not keep track of the reserved `.` & `..` files in directories, which was an implementation decision we made based [a note posted by Alwen on Ed](https://edstem.org/au/courses/12685/discussion/1633469).
-    3. The filesystem does not correctly update `ctime`` on truncation.
+3. The filesystem does not correctly update `ctime` on truncation.
 4. The filesystem does not store high presision time, only seconds like minix & ext2.

 Finally, we ran our filesystem through [xfstests](https://github.com/kdave/xfstests) and [fs-fuzz](https://github.com/regehr/fs-fuzz) test suites.
 This uncovered a large number of concurrency issues which we believe are related to the provided assignment template code.
-We believe they may be related to the double block allocation issue mentioned above.
-If we had more time we would try to find the cause and solve these concurrency related problems.
+We suspect they may be related to the double block allocation issue mentioned above.
+If we had more time we would try to find the cause and solve these synchronisation related problems.